HR’s Guide To A First (And Final) Written Warning

 When Is A Written Warning At Work Required?

 Often referred to as an improvement note, a written warning should only be issued after attempts to handle the issue informally.
-For example, by having a quiet word with the employee about why their behavior is unacceptable and what they can do to change it.
+For example, by having a quiet word with the employee about why their behaviour is unacceptable and what they can do to change it.

 Watch: The Great Reset - Act Now to Create the Future of Culture